Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/containerization_overview/README.md

      ```

    - Ensure the application can be executed both locally and in Docker Compose without requiring configuration changes or switching profiles:
-       - **Local execution**: The application should use the default values specified in `application.properties` or `application.yml`.
-As in Module 1, only the databases need to run in containers, while the application itself should execute directly on the local machine.
+       - **Local execution**: Only the **database containers** should run in Docker, while **microservices** should run directly on the local machine (as in Module 1).
+The application should use default values specified in `application.properties` or `application.yml` to connect to the database containers.
-       - **Docker execution**: Docker Compose should seamlessly pull configuration values from the `.env` file, enabling the containerized environment to use the necessary settings without manual adjustments.
+       - **Docker execution**: In this mode, both **microservices** and **database containers** run fully within Docker Compose.
+Docker Compose should pull configuration values from the `.env` file automatically, allowing the containerized environment to use the necessary settings without manual adjustments.

 ### 3. Additional notes